Deltares/hydromt/docs/index.rst

 model instance which is ready to run and to analyse model results once the simulation has finished.
 As such it is an interface between **user**, **data** and **models**.

-HydroMT uses **model plugins** to interface with specific software like Wflow or SFINCS.
+This documentation describes the core functionality of HydroMT.
+In practice, HydroMT uses **model plugins** to interface with specific software like Wflow or SFINCS.
 Users are encouraged to explore the :ref:`available model plugins <plugins>` and consult both this documentation and that of the plugin they are using.